NO DOGS ALLOWED

-AYSO Region 87 pays for an exclusive use permit giving us use and control our fields and the areas surrounding our fields.
+AYSO Region 87 contracts with the City of San Juan Capistrano for an exclusive use PERMIT giving us the right to use the city's fields.

 Properly registered service animals are generally exempt from this Policy.
 However, only service animals for players, referees, and coaches are allowed within 10 yards of the edge of the field between the goal lines, commonly referred to as the touchline.